crisprVerse/crisprScore/README.md

 ### CRISPRai

-The CRISPRai algorithm was developed by the Weissman lab to score SpCas9 gRNAs for CRISPRa and CRISPRi applications (Horlbeck et al. et al.
-2016), for the human genome.
+The CRISPRai algorithm was developed by the Weissman lab to score SpCas9 gRNAs for CRISPRa and CRISPRi applications (Horlbeck et al. 2016), for the human genome.
 The function `getCrispraiScores` requires several inputs.

 First, it requires a data.frame specifying the genomic coordinates of the transcription starting sites (TSSs).
 An example of such a data.frame